 Note

-For more detailed information, see the API Reference Documentation for Azure AI Evaluation SDK.
+For more detailed information, see the API reference documentation for the Azure AI Evaluation SDK.

 Built-in evaluators